carlosissac/mod12employeetracker/README.md

 ## Features

-* In order to be able to use async notation, MySQL2 library was required and connection pool logic was needed to be implemented.
+* In order to be able to use `async/await` notation, MySQL2 library was required and connection pool logic was needed to be implemented.

-* All database interface methods are invoqued using async/await notation.
+* All database interface methods are invoqued using `async/await` instead of `.then` notation.

-* Database invocations all connect, fetch data and detroy the connection afterwards.
+* Database invocations all connect first, then fetch data and detroy the connection afterwards.

 * Database Views were implemented in order to decouple data presentation functionality from our CLI app.

 ## PendingItems

 * `index.js` should be broken into 3 or 4 files.
-Due to time constraints a lot of functionality wounded up being implemented in that single location.
+Due to time constraints a lot of functionality ended up being implemented in that specific location.

 ## VideoWalkthrough

-The following links provide video walkthroughs explaining the development decisions made for this project and a walkthrough of the usage of the app.
+The following links provide video walkthrough of the app usage.

 * [Video Demo](https://youtu.be/7Xet7EA5HDY)